NetSweet/netsuite/README.md

 end
 ```

-There is a [convenience method](https://github.com/NetSweet/netsuite/blob/56fe7fae92908a2e3d6812ecc56516f773cacd45/lib/netsuite.rb#L180) to configure NetSuite based on ENV variables.

-OAuth credentials are also supported:
+OAuth credentials are also supported.
+[Learn more about how to set up token based authentication here](http://mikebian.co/using-netsuites-token-based-authentication-with-suitetalk/).

 ```ruby
 NetSuite.configure do